trifectatechfoundation/trifectatech-website/content/initiatives/education.md

 ### Project status

 Teach-rs is ready to use!
-Universities in Slovakia, Belgium, Romania and the US are among institutions that have already used it.
+Universities in Slovakia, Belgium, Romania and the US are among institutions that have used it.

 The project has received support from [Rust Edu](https://rust-edu.org/) in the past, and continues to collaborate with Rust Edu to improve and expand the course materials.